Types of Degrees Religious Studies Majors Are Getting

 |Hispanic or Latino||348|

-Students from other countries are interested in Religion, too.
+Religion appeals to people across the globe.
 About 1.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea